askonomm/rose/README.md

 export type RoseRequest = {
   url: URL;
   method: string;
+  body: unknown; // this differs based on runtime
 };
 ```

+**Note**: each runtime may also add additional information to the `RoseRequest`, which you will be able to see with the help of TypeScript LSP, or by checking the type definitions of each runtime.

 ### Built-in events

-Rose comes with some built-in events.
+Rosè comes with some built-in events.

 #### Responses